blacktop/darwin-xnu-build/README.md

 [![XNU CodeQL](https://github.com/blacktop/darwin-xnu-build/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/blacktop/darwin-xnu-build/actions/workflows/c-cpp.yml)

-> This repository contains the xnu src as well as scripts to build it as well as generate a KEXT collection and CodeQL database.
+> This repository contains the xnu src as well as scripts to build it as well as generate a KEXT collection and a CodeQL database.

 ---